mozsearch/mozsearch/docs/testing-checks.md

 output can be filtered and/or automated invariant-checks can be performed internally.

-### production mozilla-central checks
+### production firefox-main checks

-The mozilla-central checks are intended to detect when changes in mozilla-central break specific aspects of searchfox support.
+The firefox-main checks are intended to detect when changes in firefox-main break specific aspects of searchfox support.
 For example, changes in the auto-generated naming scheme for the C++ IPC bindings or C++ XIPDL or rust XPIDL support could break that specific class of support.
 So we pick specific real types and check for their expected definitions and related